2ndmk2/protomidpy/README.md

 **[AS209_paradic.dat]**
 Parameters determining initial positions for mcmc.
-They are randonly generated with uniform distribution [value - 0.5*scatter, value+0.5*scatter].
+They are randonly generated with uniform distribution [value-scatter/2,value+scatter/2].

 **[prior.dat]**
 Parameters determining parameter priors.